Strong Password Policy in BigTime

 If a strong password is a feature you’d like to have, system administrators can follow the steps in the next section to set it up.

-System administrators can follow these steps to enable a strong password:
+System administrators can follow these steps:

 - Check the box “enable strong password policy.”

-- Then, click Save to save your selection.
+- Click Save to save your selection.

 Now that you’ve enabled this policy, let’s look at how it’ll affect your users.

 Any new users invited to BigTime after the strong password policy is enabled will be prompted to create a strong password.
-Current BigTime employees aren't required to make a strong password after this policy is enabled.
-However, there are two ways a current user's password can be reset.

 - The system administrators can reset the user’s password.
 Click here to learn how.